department-of-veterans-affairs/va.gov-team/products/ia-and-navigation/2023-generative-logged-in-research/2023-logged-in-user-interviews/research-plan.md

 Response options:  Beginner, Intermediate, Advanced, Expert

-(This answer won’t influence whether or not they qualify, but will be helpful to have on the tracker)
+(This answer won’t influence whether or not they qualify, but will be helpful to have on the tracker and for scheduling)

 3b.
 Are you willing to join the Zoom session using this assistive technology?
 (Answer should be yes to satisfy criteria for screen reader)

 Response options: yes or no

-3b.
+3c.
 Please list the name of the screen reader technology you will use during the session.

 Response option: text box